Aayam-X/AXMalvon/Log.md

 - [x] Single-window implementation
 - [x] Move favicons to AXTabButton; maybe run the script when the title updates?
 - [x] Beautiful Looking Malvon -> About View
+- [x] Updated UI to use one single visual effect view; rather than just the sidebar
+- [x] Slimmed Down the bezels

 ## 0.1
 - [x] COMPLETE RE-WRITE FROM SCRATCH 🥳🎉